-Perforce supports nine trigger types, divided into three categories.
+Perforce supports twelve trigger types, divided into four categories.
 Changelist submission triggers (change-submit, change-content, and change-commit) are fired when users submit changelists.
-Form triggers (form-save, form-out, form-in, and form-delete) are fired when users generate or modify form specifications.
+Fix triggers (fix-add and fix-delete) are fired when fixes are added or deleted from changelists by means of the p4 fix, p4 submit, or p4 change commands.
+Form triggers (form-save, form-out, form-in, form-commit, and form-delete) are fired when users generate or modify form specifications.
 Authentication triggers (auth-check and auth-set) are fired when administrators wish to integrate Perforce with external authentication mechanisms such as LDAP or Active Directory.